0x00C0DE/PROPRTS/README.md

 - Run the script
 `python3 lambda_function.py`

-## Running on AWS Lambda
+## AWS Lamba Tools

-- Set up environment variables and secrets.
+- Don't forget to set up secrets & environment variables in Github.

 - Update python-aws.
 You MUST do this every time you add a package.
 You also need to do this inside an amazonlinux docker container.
 `pip install --target ./python-aws/lib/python3.9/site-packages -r requirements.txt --upgrade`

+- Start awslinux docker instance
+`docker run -v directory_to_lambda_code:/lambda -it --rm ubuntu`

 ## Tools